wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/jenkins.md

 You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for Jenkins on Kubernetes in production.

 Jenkins stores data within a directory known as `JENKINS_HOME`.
-You should configure a persistent volume for Jenkins so that the entire directory is backed by a volume to capture all data associated with Jenkins.
-Workspaces, plug-ins, jobs, user content and overall configuration within this directory is vital when recovering from various types of failures.
+Workspaces, plug-ins, jobs, user content and overall configuration exist within this directory and are vital when recovering from various types of failures.

 See below for a snippet of what this might look like in a Kubernetes spec file.